FireDynamics/LectureFireSimulation/book/content/modelling/01_general/01_processes.md

 ## Reactive Flows

 Fires are driven by the energy released by combustion, which is an exothermal chemical process.
-Two gases, in the simplest case oxygen and fuel, react and release energy.
-In real fires, there is a zoo of species and reactions involved in a fire.
+In the simplest case, two gas species, here oxygen and fuel, react and release energy.
+In real fires, there is a zoo of species and reactions involved.
 Depending on the concentrations of individual species and their local temperatures, new chemical species can be formed.
 Thus, the overall spectrum of products, due to the chemical processes during a fire, is rarely simple.

-In contrast to technical combustion, the oxygen and the fuel are typically not mixed.
+In contrast to technical combustion, in fires the oxygen and the fuel are typically not mixed.
 The transition from a non-premixed to a premixed combustion can be well observed with a Bunsen burner, see {numref}`fig-bunsen-burner`.

 :::{figure-md} fig-bunsen-burner